ndouglas-edera/EderaOn-quickstart/README.md

 If everything is active, you can proceed with the lab.
 <br/><br/>
 If it stays in ```activating```, it failed to start.<br/>
-A missing or invalid license key is a common cause.
+A missing or invalid license key is a common cause.<br/>
 Check logs with sudo ```journalctl -u protect-daemon -n 50```.

 ## Launch a zone